Capsula: 2007–2011: Rising Mountains and international touring

-In 2011, Capsula released In the Land of Silver Souls, produced by John Agnello.
-The album was supported by a tour in the United States, including 39 shows, such as performances at KEXP's Concerts at the Mural in the Seattle Amphitheatre and the City Arts Festival.
-The band also toured extensively across South America, performing in Colombia, Argentina, Chile, and Uruguay.
+In 2011, Capsula released In the Land of Silver Souls through BCore Disc, produced by John Agnello, who had become involved with the band after seeing them perform live.
+The album was followed by touring in the United States, including performances at KEXP’s Concerts at the Mural in Seattle.
+A live recording of the song “Magnetic Brain,” recorded at KEXP, was later included on the compilation Live At… KEXP – Volume Seven (2011).
+The band also continued touring in South America, including performances in Colombia, Argentina, Chile, and Uruguay.